K-Stability of Fano spherical varieties: Modified K-stability criterion for -Fano spherical varieties

 \begin{exa} Consider the involution $\sigma$ of $G=\mathrm{SL}_n(\mathbb{C})$ defined by sending a matrix $g$ to the inverse of its transpose matrix $\sigma(g)=(g^t)^{-1}$.
 By definition, the set of fixed point is $\mathrm{SO}_n(\mathbb{C})$.
 As a consequence, any subgroup of $G$ between $\mathrm{SO}_n(\mathbb{C})$ and $N_G(\mathrm{SO}_n(\mathbb{C}))$ is a symmetric subgroup.

 The maximal torus $T$ in $\mathrm{SL}_n(\mathbb{C})$ formed by diagonal matrices is split.
-We choose as Borel subgroup $B$ the subgroup of upper triangular matrices, $B^-$ is then the subgroup of lower triangular matrices.
+We choose as Borel subgroup $B$ the subgroup of upper triangular matrices.
 Then $\Phi^{\sigma}$ is empty and $\Phi_{\sigma}$ is the root system formed by the roots $2\alpha$ for $\alpha\in \Phi$.
 In particular, the positive Weyl chamber $C_{\sigma}^+$ of the root system $\Phi_{\sigma}$ is also the positive Weyl chamber of $\Phi$.
-Hence the valuation cone with respect to $B^-$ is the positive Weyl chamber of $Phi$ and its dual is the cone generated by $\Phi^+$.
+Hence the valuation cone with respect to $B$ is the negative Weyl chamber of $\Phi$ and its dual is the cone generated by the negative roots $-\Phi^+$.

-For $H=G^{\sigma}=\mathrm{SO}_n(\mathbb{C})$, the lattice $\mathcal{M} = \mathcal{M}_- = \mathfrak{X}(T/T\cap H)$ is the lattice formed by the set of characters $2\chi$, where $\chi$ is a character of $T$ (or equivalently $\chi$ is an element of the weight lattice of $\Phi$).
+For $H=G^{\sigma}=\mathrm{SO}_n(\mathbb{C})$, the lattice $\mathcal{M} = \mathfrak{X}(T/T\cap H)$ is the lattice formed by the set of characters $2\chi$, where $\chi$ is a character of $T$ (or equivalently $\chi$ is an element of the weight lattice of $\Phi$).

-For $H=N_G(G^{\sigma})=N_{\mathrm{SL}_n(\mathbb{C})}(\mathrm{SO}_n(\mathbb{C}))$, the lattice $\mathcal{M} = \mathcal{M}_- = \mathfrak{X}(T/T\cap H)$ is the lattice formed by the set of characters $2\chi$, where $\chi$ is an element of the lattice generated by roots in $\Phi$. \end{exa}
+For $H=N_G(G^{\sigma})=N_{\mathrm{SL}_n(\mathbb{C})}(\mathrm{SO}_n(\mathbb{C}))$, the lattice $\mathcal{M} = \mathfrak{X}(T/T\cap H)$ is the lattice formed by the set of characters $2\chi$, where $\chi$ is an element of the lattice generated by roots in $\Phi$. \end{exa}